ltrgoddard/thesis/temp.markdown

-critical work, this remains what he would term a ‘non-trivial pursuit’.[^472] Introducing the recent *Cambridge Introduction to British Poetry, 1945–2010*—notable for its strong acknowledgement of Prynne’s place in 20th-century literary history—Eric Falci mounts an extended defence of his essentially historicist critical approach: ‘the form that a poem takes is not simply a matter of choice for an aesthetic free agent who can survey the history of poetry and select from among its myriad options while remaining untethered to that history. \[…\] History doesn’t determine form, but a poem is nonetheless marbled by its context.’[^473] Falci’s simultaneous disavowal both of rigid historical determinism and of an unfashionably poet-centred approach is one solution to a contradiction which sits at the heart of contemporary literary history, in which materialism must be affirmed at the same time as a taboo against biographical criticism is upheld.
+critical work, this remains what he would term a ‘non-trivial pursuit’.[^472] Introducing the recent *Cambridge Introduction to British Poetry, 1945–2010*—notable for its strong acknowledgement of Prynne’s place in twentieth-century literary history—Eric Falci mounts an extended defence of his essentially historicist critical approach:
+‘the form that a poem takes is not simply a matter of choice for an aesthetic free agent who can survey the history of poetry and select from among its myriad options while remaining untethered to that history. \[…\] History doesn’t determine form, but a poem is nonetheless marbled by its context.’[^473] Falci’s simultaneous disavowal both of rigid historical determinism and of an unfashionably poet-centred approach is one solution to a contradiction which sits at the heart of contemporary literary history, in which materialism must be affirmed at the same time as a taboo against biographical criticism is upheld.
 In steering between the Scylla and Charybdis of determinist history and literary journalism, however, it risks the charge of having no proper object.
 The vagueness of the marbling analogy is revealing: history somehow gets *into* poems, like a mineral impurity, rather than shaping them from outside, and it does so automatically and with a minimum of mediation.
-This might at first glance seem to be Prynne’s own position, epitomised in the sarcastic remark from ‘Mental Ears and Poetic Work’: ‘Look, the poet is wearing red socks!
+This might at first glance seem to be Prynne’s own position, epitomised in the sarcastic remark from ‘Mental Ears and Poetic Work’:
+‘Look, the poet is wearing red socks!
 Now at last we understand everything!’[^474] Yet everywhere from undergraduate teaching notes to his published commentaries on Wordsworth and George Herbert, Prynne makes extensive and unapologetic use of biographical material—not as ‘colour’ for the main analysis, but as a fundamental tool, showing *how* history gets where it does.[^475]

 Any biographically minded approach to Prynne must, nevertheless, contend with the poet’s own published comments on the irrelevance of such